zond/gosafe/README.md

 # gosafe

-A Go tool to safely compile and run Go programs by only allowing importing whitelisted packages.
+A Go tool to safely compile and run Go programs by only allowing importing of whitelisted packages.

 ## Why